Looking To Install A Wood Stove? - What You Need To Know

 The type of hearth you require for a wood stove depends on the size and the heat generated.

-Regulations state that the area of the hearth should be at least 840mm by 840mm for free-standing wood stoves.
+Regulations state that the hearth area for free-standing wood stoves should be at least 840mm by 840mm.
 There must also be a gap of 150 mm between the sides of the appliance and the rear edges of the hearth.

-Wood stoves need to sit on a hearth made of non-combustible materials, such as concrete, slate, or marble.
-The thickness of the material should be greater than 100mm (or 125mm in the case of large stoves).
+Wood stoves must be placed on a hearth made of non-combustible materials, such as concrete, slate, or marble.
+The hearth's material thickness should be greater than 100mm (or 125mm in the case of large stoves).

 There are two further requirements: